static-frame/static-frame/doc/source/articles/ftyping.md

 ```

-To perform data validation, both ``Require.LabelsOrder`` and ``Require.LabelsMatch`` can be further extended by associating functions with labels.
+To perform data validation, both ``Require.LabelsOrder`` and ``Require.LabelsMatch`` can be extended by associating functions with label specifiers.
 If the validator is associated with the column labels, a ``Series`` of column values will be provided to the function; if the validator is associated with index labels, a ``Series`` of row values will be provided to the function.
-Similar to usage of ``Annotated``, the label is replaced with a list (which itself cannot be a label), where the first item is the label specifier and remain arguments are fucntions.
+Similar to usage of ``Annotated``, the label is replaced with a list, where the first item is the label specifier and the remain items are row- or column-processing functions that return a Boolean.

-To extend the example above, we might validate all "permo" values are great than zero and that all signal values ("Mom12m", "Mom6m", "LRreversal") are greater than -1.
+To extend the example above, we might validate all "permno" values are great than zero and that all signal values ("Mom12m", "Mom6m", "LRreversal") are greater than -1.
 As shown, any label specifier, even ``...`` can be associated with functions.

 ```python